-Class and subject teachers, supported by the SENCO, should make regular assessments of progress for all pupils.
+Class and subject teachers, supported by the special educational needs co-ordinator (SENCO), should make regular assessments of progress for all pupils.
 These assessments help to identify pupils making less than expected progress given their age and individual circumstances.

 If it is identified that a pupil has SEND, extra support and different strategies to support progress may be put into place.
 Intervention is usually detailed through an Individual Support Plan (ISP) or Individual Education Plan (IEP) and is called SEN Support.

 SEN Support aims to ensure a child or young person can meet their individual targets and outcomes and make progress.

 What should I expect if my child is receiving SEN Support?

 Every mainstream education setting has a legal obligation to provide adequate SEND support to any pupil who needs it.
 This includes early years and post 16 providers.
 A child or young person does not need to have a formal diagnosis in order to receive SEND Support.

 Southend Council has agreed school’s guidance which outlines the expectations and examples of provision and arrangements for professionals.
 The guidance document is called "Southend SEND: Review and Self Evaluation".

 If a pupil is identified as needing extra help a planning meeting should be held.
 Support for SEN pupils is coordinated by the setting SENCo who will arrange a planning meeting.

 The planning meeting should involve the child or young person, their family and often include input from the class teacher or other appropriate members of staff.
 External agencies or professionals working with you and your child may also be asked to attend to provide advice on your child’s needs or to provide recommendations on the type of support they need.